Customized General Liability Insurance for Your BusinessGet Your Quote

 The plumber’s general liability insurance policy covers the $7500 costs of repairing the water damage.
 The only out-of-pocket expense the plumber has to pay is the policy deductible.

 General liability insurance is not required by law, but it’s strongly recommended for business owners who work with the public.
 Having general liability insurance can also help you land bigger contracts with clients who require your business to have this protection.

 General liability coverage - sometimes called commercial liability insurance - is critical for businesses that deal with the public.
 It gives you the peace of mind you need to focus on your business, plus it can make customers more confident about working with you.

 Accidents happen, even when you try to do everything right.
 General liability insurance means that if the worst happens, you and your family won’t be held financially accountable for any resulting lawsuits, medical costs, and property damage.

-The number of employees you have in your company will definitely play a role in how much you pay for business liability insurance.
-Think about it this way: The more employees you have, the greater the likelihood that they may end up causing damage in your office (like dropping a laptop) or on a client’s property.
+The number of employees you have in your company can play a role in how much you pay for business liability insurance.
+Think about it this way: The more employees you have, the greater the likelihood that they may end up causing damage in your office or on a client’s property.